Where to go fat biking in Ontario

 Location: Ottawa River Pathway, Ottawa

-Where to stay: there are lots of great places to stay in Ottawa, including the bicycle-friendly Lord Elgin Hotel that offers secure storage for your bike
+- there are many places to stay in Ottawa, including the bicycle-friendly Lord Elgin Hotel which offers secure storage for your bike